Use These Five Ingredients To Get Rid of Redness From Acne

 A woman holding Renee Rouleaus Blemish control

-A big concern for those who get frequent blemishes is reducing redness from acne, also known as post-inflammatory erythema (PIE).
+A big concern for those who get frequent pimples is how to reduce redness from acne, also known as post-inflammatory erythema (PIE).
 Acne is an inflammatory disease of the skin, so reducing the look of inflammation can be a helpful way to make breakouts appear less noticeable.
 To top it off, irritation from using harsh products and acne prescriptions is all too common (and will actually make redness worse).

-In this post, I’ll share five of the best ingredients you can use to reduce the appearance of redness from acne and give your skin a clearer, calmer look.
+In this post, I’ll share five of my favorite ingredients you can use to get rid of redness from acne and give your skin a clearer, calmer look.

 How Does Acne Cause Redness?

-Let’s by talking about how and why the skin gets red when acne is present.
+Let’s begin by talking about how and why the skin gets red when acne is present.

 Infection